Bridges, Paul lead Suns past Pelicans 112-97 for 3-2 lead – KION546

 Phoenix will try to clinch the series in Game 6 on Thursday in New Orleans.
 If the first five games are any indication, it will not be easy.

-Paul bounced back from a subpar Game 4 and Bridges showed why he was one of three finalists for the league’s defensive player of the year, blocking four shots.

-It was also an ironman performance for Bridges, who played 47 of a possible 48 minutes yet never looked tired.
-He made 12 of 17 shots from the field, grabbed five rebounds and had two steals.
+It was an ironman performance for Bridges, who played 47 of a possible 48 minutes yet never looked tired.
+He made 12 of 17 shots from the field, blocked four shots, grabbed five rebounds and had two steals.

+The lanky 25-year-old — who was one of three finalists for the NBA’s Defensive Player of the Year Award — has never missed a game in his four-year NBA career, playing in 309 regular-season games and 27 more in the postseason.

+“He doesn’t miss games, he guards the best players every night and then he has 31,” Paul said.

 Phoenix played its third straight game without All-Star guard Devin Booker, who was still out with a strained right hamstring that happened in Game 2.